Python (ixmp

 Additional column names may be either of:

-.year_lim (tuple of (int or None, int or None), optional) – Respectively, minimum and maximum years to add from df; data for other years is ignored.
+• year_lim (tuple, optional) – Respectively, earliest and latest years to add from df; data for other years is ignored.

 Check out the TimeSeries.